JG 54: The Fighting Over the Soviet Leningrad and Volkhov Fronts

 18 April 1942

 At 05:37 (MT) took off from Kronstadt 12 I-153 of 71 IAP KBF in two groups of 6 each for an assault on the airfield at Krasnogvardeysk.
 On approaching the airfield at an altitude of 1200 m they encountered heavy German antiaircraft fire.
-They dived on the target on the southwest side of the airfield and found well camouflaged aircraft on the on the southeastern outskirts.
+They dived on the target on the southwest side of the airfield and found well camouflaged aircraft on the southeastern outskirts.
 The Soviet pilots observed 8 Bf 109 attack them on exiting the dive.
 The Soviet covering group was attacked by 4 Bf 109.
 The Soviet aircraft were able to crater the runway with their bombs.

 In their withdrawal back to Soviet lines the Bf 109s continued their attack with diving attacks from above.
 Vladimir Abramov and Konstantin Solov’ev claimed a group victory over a Me-109 near Pushkin.
 The I-153 flown by Mayor Vladimir Zakharov was the first to be shot down by a Bf 109.
 The next to fall to the Bf 109 was the I-153 of Starshiy Leytenant Aleksandr Voloshin which landed in the area of Kokkolovo between the trenches of the front line.
 The aircraft was eventually destroyed by German troops but it was reported that the wounded pilot and the Germans were killed by Soviet artillery fire.
 (Book “Baltic Winged Guards”)